Hva er pronasjon

 Guidance for underpronation:

-If about half of the arch of the foot appears, then you most likely have normal pronation.
-If, on the other hand, it turns out that very little or no sign of arch is visible, you probably have underpronation.
+If about half of the arch of your foot is visible, you probably have normal pronation.
+If, however, very little or no sign of the arch is visible, you probably have underpronation.

 Running shoes and overpronation